uds-se/fuzzingbook/docs/beta/notebooks/bookutils/README.md

-This Python package holds various utilities for notebooks, in particular functionality that notebooks can import each other.
+This Python package holds various utilities for notebooks, in particular functionality such that notebooks can import each other.